Isaac Sileku: Parliament

 In 2019 Sileku stood for election to the South African National Assembly as 181st on the DA's national list.
 He was not elected to the National Assembly.
 However, the DA selected him to go to the National Council of Provinces, the upper house of parliament.
 The Western Cape Provincial Parliament elected him as a provincial delegate to the NCOP.

-Sileku serves on the Select Committee on Cooperative Governance and Traditional Affairs, Water and Sanitation and Human Settlements, the Select Committee on Petitions and Executive Undertakings, the Select Committee on Security and Justice, the Select Committee on Transport, Public Service and Administration, Public Works and Infrastructure, and the Select Committee on Trade and Industry, Economic Development, Small Business Development, Tourism, Employment and Labour.
+Sileku served on the Select Committee on Cooperative Governance and Traditional Affairs, Water and Sanitation and Human Settlements, the Select Committee on Petitions and Executive Undertakings, the Select Committee on Security and Justice, the Select Committee on Transport, Public Service and Administration, Public Works and Infrastructure, and the Select Committee on Trade and Industry, Economic Development, Small Business Development, Tourism, Employment and Labour.

 In 2019 he had a committee attendance rate of 74% and in 2020 it was 88%.
 Sileku's DA constituency area is the Cape Agulhas.

 Provincial Parliament

 In November 2022, Sileku was sworn in as a member of the Western Cape Provincial Parliament after resigning from the NCOP.

+Following the 2024 provincial election in which Sileku was elected to a full term in the provincial election, he was appointed as the Provincial Minister of Mobility by premier Alan Winde.